-My natural talent for creating characters was undeniable.
+Eulyn Womble: My natural talent for creating characters was undeniable.
 I’ve always loved film.
-My grandmother was a seamstress and I attribute my natural affinity for costume making to her.
+My grandmother was a seamstress, and I attribute my natural affinity for costume-making to her.
 In my profession, you need to have a good understanding of the business as a whole, so my accounting studies are not in vain.
 I have to work within a budget.

 Prior to working on The Walking Dead, you worked on titles such as The Joneses, Secret Life of the Bees and Welcome Home Roscoe Jenkins.
 How did you end up shifting from family titles to horror?

-I’m not sure (Ha!).
+Eulyn Womble: I’m not sure (Ha!).
 I’m always open to new challenges when creating costumes.
-I love the characters on TWD.
+I love the characters on The Walking Dead.
 Greg Nicotero’s zombie make-up inspires the zombie costumes.
 I try to enhance the make-up with the clothing.
-For example, the prison jumpsuits.
-I made them blend into the prison so that the walkers would be camouflaged and seem to appear out of nowhere.
+For example, with the prison jumpsuits, I made them blend into the prison so that the walkers would be camouflaged and seem to appear out of nowhere.

 With a six-episode run, did you expect The Walking Dead Season 1 to be so well received?

-I honestly had no idea what to expect.
-We worked so hard on this project in the GEORGIA heat and in the elements.
-I was thrilled to learn that people liked the show … that people LOVED! the show.
+Eulyn Womble: I honestly had no idea what to expect.
+We worked so hard on this project in the Georgia heat and in the elements.
+I was thrilled to learn that people liked the show … that people LOVED the show.

 What is the most difficult aspect when creating a zombie?

-To make them as realistic as possible.
-Clowns, brides, etc. would be comical and distract for the story.
+Eulyn Womble: To make them as realistic as possible.
+Clowns, brides, etc., would be comical and distract from the story.

-The zombie wardrobe and coloring seems to differ slightly each season.
+The zombie wardrobe and colouring seem to differ slightly each season.
 Is this done intentionally?

-In SEASON 1, we were in the city.
-The colors were more vibrant and people were dressed in suits and work attire.
-SEASON 2 was a transition was from CITY to COUNTRY, so I introduced farm like attire and changed the color palette.
-I drew inspiration from the COVERS of the graphic novels.
-By SEASON 3, we realized that the walkers form herds, so I started using a camouflaged earthy tone on all the walker clusters surrounding the prison.
-In season 4 there are more ‘survivor’ type walkers.
-If a walker is in a suit and tie, it has been dead for a while and would be more tattered and moldy.
+Eulyn Womble: In Season 1 of The Walking Dead, we were in the city.
+The colours were more vibrant, and people were dressed in suits and work attire.
+Season 2 was a transition from city to country, so I introduced farm-like attire and changed the colour palette.
+I drew inspiration from the covers of the graphic novels.
+By Season 3, we realised that the walkers form herds, so I started using a camouflaged earthy tone on all the walker clusters surrounding the prison.
+In Season 4 there are more ‘survivor’ type walkers.
+If a walker is in a suit and tie, it has been dead for a while and would be more tattered and mouldy.

-Are you excited for the premiere of AMC’s The Walking Dead Season 4?
+Are you excited about the premiere of AMC’s The Walking Dead Season 4?

-YES!
-This particular premier episode is directed by GREG NICOTERO.
-One of our own.
+Eulyn Womble: YES!
+This particular premier episode is directed by Greg Nicotero, one of our own.
 I am incredibly proud to be working alongside him.

-What makes AMC’s The Walking Dead Season 4 different to any other series including previous seasons of the show?
+What makes AMC’s The Walking Dead Season 4 different from any other series, including previous seasons of the show?

-TWD challenges the audience to question what they would do in the event of an apocalypse.
+Eulyn Womble:The Walking Dead challenges the audience to question what they would do in the event of an apocalypse.
 I think that often the audience is surprised by the choices that these ordinary people have to make in order to survive.
-I think that what shocks the audience even more so is the fact they too would not always choose the path of less resistance, that they could become violent if it meant protecting their loved ones.
+I think that what shocks the audience even more is the fact they, too, would not always choose the path of less resistance, that they could become violent if it meant protecting their loved ones.
 We’ve become so invested in these characters.
-WE watch them evolve with every season.
-WE praise their evolution because they have to evolve in order to survive.
+We watch them evolve with every season.
+We praise their evolution because they have to evolve in order to survive.
 There is no room for weakness or indecision.

 Any word of advice for fans of the TV Show as it heads into its 4th Season?

-I love working with Andrew Lincoln.
+Eulyn Womble: I love working with Andrew Lincoln.
 He is a true professional.
-He is so committed to his character and we see eye to eye on all of my costume choices for Rick.
+He is so committed to his character, and we see eye to eye on all of my costume choices for Rick.

-STEVEN YUEN!
+Eulyn Womble: Steven Yuen!
 He always has us in stitches.
-Sometimes on purpose and other times because his just being, STEVEN!
+Sometimes on purpose and other times because he’s just being Steven.
 He is hilarious!

 Of the characters that got killed off, whose presence on set do you miss the most?

-I miss them all.
-I’m still shocked over Andrea’s death.
-If you’ve read the graphic novels, then you knew that LORI and SHANE had a limited time on the show …… but ANDREA and DALE went sooner than expected.
+Eulyn Womble: I miss them all.
+I’m still shocked by Andrea’s death.
+If you’ve read the graphic novels, then you know that Lori and Shane had a limited time on the show …… but ANDREA and DALE went sooner than expected.